RuiGao9/Group_Materials/README.md

 [![DOI](https://zenodo.org/badge/452388873.svg)](https://doi.org/10.5281/zenodo.15871796)
 ![Visitors Badge](https://visitor-badge.laobi.icu/badge?page_id=RuiGao9.Group_Materials)<br>

-# TSEB Model Installation Using an Old Style - Backup
+# A Backup Way for TSEB Model Installation
+## TSEB-Backup-Old-Style
 This repository serves as a backup of the previous method used to install the TSEB model for our research.
 It is based on the version available at https://github.com/hectornieto/pyTSEB, as published around 2021.
 Please consider citing the original work as referenced in the included CITATION.cff file below.
 The original setup included two key folders, which are preserved here: